Who Dares Wins (British game show)

-Who Dares Wins (The National Lottery: Who Dares Wins during National Lottery draws) is a BBC game show broadcast on BBC One which began on 17 November 2007 and ended on 7 September 2019.
-The programme is hosted by Nick Knowles and is based on Fox's short-lived American game show The Rich List, which was originally a failed ITV pilot before Fox picked it up.
-From 2007 until 2016 it was a BBC National Lottery game show played in between Lottery draws.
+Who Dares Wins (titled The National Lottery: Who Dares Wins during National Lottery draws) is a British television game show broadcast on BBC One.
+It premiered on 17 November 2007 and concluded on 7 September 2019.
+The programme was hosted by Nick Knowles and was based on Fox’s short-lived American game show The Rich List, which originated as an unaired ITV pilot before being commissioned in the United States.

+From 2007 until 2016, the programme formed part of the BBC’s National Lottery game show lineup and was broadcast between Lottery draws.

 Format

-Two teams of two members each, who have never met before, are placed in separate soundproof pods.
-The audio to each pod can be turned on or off as needed during the game, either isolating a team or allowing them to hear and be heard.
+Two teams, each consisting of two contestants who have never met before, are placed in separate soundproof pods.
+Audio to each pod can be switched on or off throughout the game, either isolating a team or allowing both teams to hear one another.